 The application applies to all apps looking to implement a successful mobile app engagement strategy.
 Define the optimal moment for your mobile users to use your app.
 Send them optimal notifications ONLY in these moments.
 Improve engagement.
 Get insights and use this to inform your engagement strategy and fine-tune.

-What makes a good push notification?
+What makes an excellent push notification?

 Let’s look at some examples of good push notifications that will keep your app users engaged.

-For this, I've imagined some generic apps rather than real ones.
-Although we'd be happy to give you a specific demo for your own mobile app.
+For this, I’ve imagined some generic apps rather than real ones.
+Although we’d be happy to give you a specific demo for your mobile app.

 App with a physical location or venue